-- Soil organisms decompose organic matter such as manure, decaying plants, and pesticides, preventing them from entering water and becoming pollutants. - They sequester nitrogen and other nutrients that might otherwise enter groundwater, and they fix nitrogen from the atmosphere, making it available to plants. - Soil organisms help plants get nutrients from the soil and help defend against pests. - Mycorrhizal fungi serve as root extensions that take minerals from soil and trade them with plants for sugars. - Many soil organisms enhance soil aggregation and porosity, thereby increasing infiltration of runoff.
+- Soil organisms decompose organic matter such as manure, decaying plants, and pesticides, preventing them from entering water and becoming pollutants. - They sequester nitrogen and other nutrients that might otherwise enter groundwater, and they fix nitrogen from the atmosphere, making it available to plants. - Soil organisms help plants get nutrients from the soil and help defend against pests. - Mycorrhizal fungi serve as root extensions that take minerals from soil and trade them with plants for sugars. - Many soil organisms enhance soil structure by increasing open space in the soil and encouraging smaller particles to bind together, thereby increasing infiltration of runoff.